-Challenge Trophies presented by Regiments in the years shown, for competition between schools in all or part of their recruiting areas.
+Prizes Challenge Trophies presented by Regiments in the

+years shown, for competition between CCFs in all

+or part of their recruiting areas.

 The East Surrey Bicentenary Bowl presented in 1994 by The Princess of Wales's Royal Regt.

-The RSM Milson Cup presented in 1996 by The Gloucestershire Regiment
+Schools in Kent, Surrey and Sussex not in London District The RSM Milson Cup presented in 1996 by The Gloucestershire Regiment